 Instructions

-- Heat the oil in a wok and stir fry the green and red peppers for about 2 minutes.
+- Heat the oil in a wok or large pan and stir fry the bell peppers and celery are tender(about 5 minutes).

-- Add the nuts and continue stir frying until the peppers are tender, remove peppers and nuts from the wok and pour into a bowl with a lid to keep warm.
+- Add the cashews and continue stir frying for an extra minute, then transfer the peppers, celery and cashews to a dish with a lid to keep warm.

-- Add the sauce ingredients to the wok and cook on medium high, stirring frequently until sauce has thickened.
+- Add the sauce mixture to the pan and cook on medium high, stirring frequently until sauce has thickened.

-- Return all other ingredients to the wok to heat and coat with the sauce.
+- Return all other ingredients to the pan to heat and coat with the sauce.

 Notes